NEITHER FISH NOR FOWL

 The Supreme Court would have nothing to do it.
 When TVA (or other government actors that compete in the marketplace with private companies) it is subject to suit when its employees do something bone-headed, and victims are hurt or killed.

 Maybe the Justices read this blog.
-It’s doubtful, but the wisdom of the Court’s decision on Monday is not.
+It’s doubtful, but the wisdom of the Court’s decision is not.

 Thacker v.
-Tennessee Valley Authority, Case No. 17-1201, 2019 U.S. Lexis 3149 (April 29, 2019).
+Tennessee Valley Authority, — U.S. —, 139 S. Ct.
+1435, 203 L. Ed.
+2d 668 (April 29, 2019).
 Gary Thacker sued TVA for negligence involving a tragic 2013 accident on the Tennessee River.
 While Gary and his friend Anthony Szozda were participating in a local fishing tournament, TVA was raising a downed power line that was partially submerged when a pulling cable had failed earlier that day.
 At the moment that TVA employees began lifting the conductor out of the water, the fishing partners’ boat passed through.
 The conductor struck Szozda, killing him, and Thacker.
 Injuring him seriously.

 The district court concluded that TVA’s activities raising the cable were part of its discretionary function as a government agency, and dismissed the complaint for lack of subject-matter jurisdiction.
 Gary appealed, and the 11th Circuit agreed.
 Last week, the Supreme Court reversed the two lower courts.